Maryland Mesothelioma Verdicts and Settlements

 | Workers' compensation | Varies by employer | 1-6 months |

 These figures represent reported outcomes and industry averages.
-Maryland applies a non-economic damages cap that reduced both the original $14.568 million Busch verdict to roughly $7.284 million and the $15 million Dixon verdict to roughly $6 million on entry of judgment.
+The original $14.568 million Busch verdict was reduced to roughly $7.284 million by cross-claims against absent defendants, and Maryland’s non-economic damages cap reduced the $15 million Dixon verdict to roughly $6 million on entry of judgment.
 Individual case results depend on specific facts and circumstances, including exposure history, medical documentation, and the defendants involved.
 Prior results do not guarantee a similar outcome.

 Filing Deadlines